 - Incentive levels appear to be insufficient to prompt Participants to upgrade HVAC equipment prior to end of useful life.
 It is hoped that the introduction of an Air Miles incentive in 2013 may help with this. - This Initiative is contractor driven with LDCs responsible for marketing efforts to customers.
-More engagement with the HVAC contractor channel should be undertaken to drive a higher proportion of furnace and CAC sales to eligible units. - Channel partners require timeliness of the Rebate process to maintain a positive relationship between consumers, contractors, the OPA, and the participating LDC.
+More engagement with the HVAC contractor channel should be undertaken to drive a higher proportion of furnace and CAC sales to eligible units.

+- Channel partners require timeliness of the Rebate process to maintain a positive relationship between consumers, contractors, the OPA, and the participating LDC.
 Due to a contracting delay no applications were processed from approximately the end of October 2012 to February 2013. - LDC HVAC reports have been delayed and are not as complete and accurate as are required by LDCs to make adjustments to their marketing strategies. - In an effort to build capacity, mandatory training has been instituted for all participating HVAC contractors.
 This could present too much of a barrier for participation for some contractors as the application process already presents a restriction to contractor sales.
-It has been noted that there are approximately 4500-5000 HVAC contractors in the Province, however only 1500 are participating in program. - There are cases where non-participating contractors are offering their own incentives (by discounting their installations to match value of the OPA incentive) to make the sale.
+It has been noted that there are approximately 4500-5000 HVAC contractors in the Province, however only 1500 are participating in program.
+We believe that contractors should be engaged locally and Bluewater Power has made efforts recently; we believe local training has advantages over training driven centrally by the OPA and the Heating, Refrigeration and Air Conditioning Institute of Canada (HRAI). - There are cases where non-participating contractors are offering their own incentives (by discounting their installations to match value of the OPA incentive) to make the sale.
 As this occurs outside of the Initiative, these installations should be attributed to the appropriate LDC.